Assonance can make your writing more interesting, but before you can use it, take a look at these examples of assonance.

 The tongue twister “Peter Piper Picked a Peck of Pickled Peppers” shows both literary devices.
 Almost every word of this phase starts with “p,” which is an example of alliteration.
 However, it repeats both the short e and short i sounds, which is an example of assonance.

 Assonance and alliteration are similar to each other in that the words need to be close to one another for the devices to have an effect on the reader.
-Most likely, a long poem will repeat vowel sounds or consonant sounds, but it's only when they are next to one another that it grabs the reader's attention.
+Most likely, a long poem will repeat vowel sounds or consonant sounds, but it’s only when they are next to one another that it grabs the reader’s attention.
+If you found this guide helpful, you might enjoy our oxymoron examples.

 A Final Word on Examples of Assonance